kfengc27/TCC_Coding_Test/README.md

 #### 2. Which part of the solution consumed the most amount of time?

+- uild account systems for patient and clinician cost me the most amount of time.

 #### 3. What suggestions do you have for stakeholders in this context that they may not have thought of?
+- a.
+Building Machine Learning Mode Predict based on the history of patient measurement and recommend patient what they should pay attention to?
+- b.
+User a better visualization table to show patient’s information to the clinician
+- c.
+Integrate location-based service to the APP?
+- d.
+Online inquiry service for patient
+- e.
+Doing enough user and user journal research, considering the UI UX element of making the APP

 ### Start process